ICRC visits Dilgam Asgarov and Shahbaz Guliyev | News.az

 The International Committee of the Red Cross (ICRC) visited again the detainees captured in relation to the Nagorno-Karabakh conflict.

-“The ICRC visited again the detainees captured in relation to Nagorno-Karabakh conflict,” Ilaha Huseynova, head of the Communication Department of the ICRC Azerbaijan Delegation told, according to AzVision.
+“In November, the ICRC visited again the detainees captured in relation to Nagorno-Karabakh conflict,” Ilaha Huseynova, head of the Communication Department of the ICRC Azerbaijan Delegation told.

+“We keep visiting people detained in relation to the conflict on a regular basis.
+According to its mandate, the ICRC visits detained individuals to monitor treatment and conditions of detention and help to ensure that the detainees are able to maintain contact with their families,” Huseynova said.

 In July of 2014, Russian citizen Dilgam Asgarov and Azerbaijani citizen Shahbaz Guliyev were taken hostage and another Azerbaijani citizen Hasan Hasanov was shot to death by Armenian servicemen while trying to visit their homeland in Kalbajar">Kalbajar.
 Hasan Hasanov’s body was taken from the enemy and buried in Baku.